CDRT/docs/bios/settings/thinkpad/securitychip.md

 View-only.

-For some AMD and Qualcomm models, the TPM can be switched from the default discrete TPM chip to the Microsoft Pluton security processor.
+For some AMD and Qualcomm models, the TPM can be switched from the default discrete TPM chip to the Microsoft(R) Pluton security processor.

 !> If a device registered with Autopilot is switched from discrete TPM to Pluton, it will no longer be recognized by the Autopilot service.
-An administrator will need to manually register the device again after switching to Pluton to enable Autopilot again.
+An administrator will need to [manually register the device again](https://learn.microsoft.com/en-us/autopilot/add-devices#collect-the-hardware-hash) after switching to Pluton to enable Autopilot again.

 [Available via standard Windows commands](https://docs.microsoft.com/en-us/powershell/module/trustedplatformmodule/?view=windowsserver2019-ps&preserve-view=true&viewFallbackFrom=win10-ps)